gary-archer/oauth.mobilesample.android/README.md

 ## Programming Languages

-* Kotlin and Jetpack are used to develop an app that connects to a Cloud API and Authorization Server
+* Kotlin and Jetpack Compose are used to develop an app that connects to a Cloud API and Authorization Server

 ## Infrastructure